 Study abroad is an important part of undergraduate education in our increasingly interconnected world.
 As an Astronomy and Astrophysics major, you are eligible to apply for many study abroad programs.

-Science majors often look for mainstreamed programs that involve taking regular classes with the host nation's students.
-These mainstreamed programs allow you to take courses in your major as well as fulfill general education requirements.
+Science majors often look for programs that involve taking regular classes with the host nation's students.
+These programs allow you to take courses in your major as well as fulfill general education requirements.
 Astronomy and Astrophysics students can pursue language study and other coursework through the following exchange programs:

 - Mainstreamed programs in Australia